Trinity Baptist Church sex scandal: Response of Trinity Baptist Church

+On April 8, 2011, the church released a statement of regret about the incident:

+"Trinity Baptist Church continues to support authorities that are pursuing justice in this matter.
+In October of 1997, the leadership of Trinity Baptist Church reported the incident pursuant to the laws of the State of New Hampshire.
+The Division of Children, Youth and Families was immediately notified.
+In addition, the Concord Police Department received multiple, documented calls from our church leadership.

+"Trinity Baptist Church’s present leadership has expressed regrets as to how the incident was handled.
+We regret that the victim stood before our congregation and we further regret that the accused remained in our congregation awaiting arrest by the Concord Police Department.
+We continue to cooperate with all law enforcement and investigative agencies in the pursuit of justice."

-Remedial measures taken by the church
+Remedial measures taken by Trinity Baptist Church

 In June 2010, the congregation approved three amendments to the church constitution.
 The first created a Security Team to provide security during public gatherings and to authorize criminal background checks for all volunteers in the children's ministry.
 The second amendment protected members from being “required to involuntarily participate in a public confession that is not the result of the church discipline process outlined in Article V of the Constitution.”
 The third amendment restricted membership—and thus the subjects of church discipline—to persons eighteen years or older.